Brown-University-Library/DiscoveryDays/authorities_hub/README.md

     to provide users with another robust method for exploring our data and finding materials of interest - https://library.brown.edu/create/discoveryday/agenda/

+We'll have a public Fuseki endpoint available during the hackathon so you don't have to download or install Fuseki.

+The URL for the public endpoint is http://to-be-determined:3030/dataset.html?tab=query&ds=/testdb

+If you have access to this endpoint you can skip directly to the "Queries" section.
+Otherwise follow these steps to install Fuseki on your computer.

 ## Clone this repository
 To clone this repo from the Terminal